LatticeQCD/SIMULATeQCD/README.md

 - you have questions on how to implement your own routine.
 - you have found a bug.

+If none of the above cases apply, you may also send an Email to lukas.mazur(at)uni-paderborn(dot)de.

 ## Main Developer